tanetakumi/docker-josim/README.md

     [Remote - Containers](https://code.visualstudio.com/docs/remote/containers)

+## Functions

+- josim
+- x11 forwarding
+- python
+- simulation and plot
+- optimize

 ## Command

+- Simulation and plot command

-- if If you have the X11 client installed on your computer, you can easily view the simulation results in a graph by running this command.
+    If you have the X11 client installed on your computer, you can easily view the simulation results in a graph by running this command.
     ```
-    sim-plot <filepath>
+    simplot <filepath>
     ```

 - Circuit Optimization Commands

     under development
     ```
-    optimize <filepath> <outputfilepath>
+    optimize <filepath>
     ```